 - Image files.
 Such as JPEG and PNG. - PDF files.
 Upon viewing, the inspector bar will reveal PDF page and annotation controls. - Web links.
 Drag them in from your browser, upon viewing, the inspector bar will reveal web surfing controls.
-Note that Curio from the Mac App Store does not support viewing remote, insecure http://inks.intel.org http://inks.
-Drag them in from your browser, upon viewing, the inspector bar will reveal web surfing controls.
-Note that Curio from the Mac App Store does not support viewing remote, insecure http://inks.intel.org http://inks.
-Drag them in from your browser, upon viewing, the inspector bar will reveal web surfing controls.
-Note that Curio from the Mac App Store does not support viewing remote, insecure http://inks.intel.org http://inks. - All other document types.
+Note that Curio from the Mac App Store does not support viewing remote, insecure http://inks.new.org but the Organizer. - All other document types.
 Will be displayed using a Quick Look viewer which will pull in the appropriate plugin as necessary.
 For instance, iWork files are displayed so that you can easily browse their contents directly within Curio.